About ACS Distance Education

 With this expanded web presence came an increased international awareness of ACS and our unique range of courses.
 This attracted attention from many quarters.

-In the late 1990's courses were sold or licenced to a number of other countries.
+In the late 1990's courses were sold or licensed to a number of other countries.

 The government of Bermuda purchased rights to the ACS Certificate in Horticulture, to use in developing horticultural training for that country.
 One of the United States' largest mail order plant nurseries (Pacifica), purchased rights to the same Certificate in Horticulture, and began teaching this program from a new 400 acre botanic gardens in Oregon.